 The franchisor is thus free to expand geographically at a rate that eliminates the three big issues of money, managers and employees.
 Using Internet technology communication tools, international expansion becomes more feasible.

 Franchisee operators are motivated to succeed

 Some years ago a chain of doughnut shops switched from operating as a company-owned chain to a franchised chain.
 In most all cases the company managers stayed on as franchisees.
 The results of the transition were apparent the very next day.
 The stores were cleaner, the sales went up, and the donuts were bigger and better.
 The difference was that instead of managers the stores were taken over by proud owners.

-To gain insights into how franchising is perceived from the standpoint of franchisees, here are some pros and cons of buying a franchise, taken from the Starting My Own Business course.
+To gain insights into how franchising is perceived from the standpoint of franchisees, here are some pros and cons of buying a franchise, taken from the Starting a Business course.

 Disadvantages of franchising

 Anderson Graduate School of Business UCLA

 |What did Ray Kroc do differently when he started McDonalds?|